JonasMPN/BAthesis/README.md

 ## data_post.py
 This file provides functionalities to:
 - create a parallel coordinates plot of the information contained in a protocol file (a file that keeps track of all parameter combinations and their resuluts)
-- turns all information from a protocol file to a format that above mentioned plotting functionality requires
+- turn all information from a protocol file to a format that above mentioned plotting functionality requires

 ## data_prep.py
 This file provides functionalities to: